Louise S. Bulmer

 Peter M. Hastie

 Gut microbiota have been associated with health, disease and behaviour in several species and are an important link in gut-brain axis communication.
 Diet plays a key role in affecting the composition of gut microbiota.
 In horses, high-starch diets alter the hindgut microbiota.
 High-starch diets are also associated with increased behavioural reactivity in horses.
-These changes in microbiota and behaviour may be connected.
+These changes in microbiota and behaviour may be associated.
 This study compares the faecal microbiota and behaviour of 10 naïve ponies.
 A cross-over design was used with experimental groups fed high-starch (HS) or high-fibre (HF) diets.
 Results showed that ponies were more reactive and less settled when being fed the HS diet compared to the HF diet.
-Irrespective of diet, the bacterial profile was dominated by two main phyla: Firmicutes, closely followed by Bacteroidetes.
-However, at lower taxonomic levels, multivariate analysis of 16S rRNA gene sequencing data showed that diet affected faecal microbial community structure.
-The abundance of 85 OTUs differed significantly, related to diet.
-Correlative relationships exist between dietary-induced alterations to faecal microbiota and behaviour.
+Irrespective of diet, the bacterial profile was dominated by two main phyla, Firmicutes, closely followed by Bacteroidetes.
+However, at lower taxonomic levels multivariate analysis of 16S rRNA gene sequencing data showed diet affected faecal microbial community structure.
+The abundance of 85 OTUs differed significantly related to diet.
+Correlative relationships exist between dietary induced alterations to faecal microbiota and behaviour.
 Results demonstrate a clear link between diet, faecal microbial community composition and behaviour.
 Dietary induced alterations to gut microbiota play a role in affecting the behaviour of the host.

 |Journal Article Type||Article|

 |Online Publication Date||Dec 9, 2019|

 |Publicly Available Date||Dec 18, 2019|

 |Peer Reviewed||Peer Reviewed|